Buffalo market reopens to debate over healing, sensitivity

 Across the fenced-off parking lot, the supermarket chain’s president and employees were preparing to lead media on a preview of the refurbished store, a day ahead of its Friday reopening to the public.

-Count Horne, a 54-year-old activist and retired Buffalo police officer, was among those in the neighborhood who say it’s too soon.
+Horne, a 54-year-old activist and retired Buffalo police officer, is among those in the neighborhood who say it’s too soon.

 “We’re pretty much shopping on people’s blood,” she said.
 “I think that this is more about putting people to work rather than letting them heal. … Just two months ago, these people were running for their lives.”